 How do I know if my reserves are being used?

 You may contact the Circulation Coordinator at any time during the semester to get usage statistics for your items.

 Should I be concerned about copyright?

 Professors are responsible for ensuring their Reserve requests are in compliance with U.S. copyright law and the specifics of The College of Saint Rose Copyright Policy.
 More information.

-Request a reserve using the RESERVE FORM.
+Request a reserve using the COURSE RESERVES FORM.